 - Entity Types: Individual, corporation, partnership, nonprofit corporation, unincorporated association, limited liability company.

 - Prelicensing Experience/Education: Must have two years certified experience in the insurance adjusting field.
 2,000 hours of compensated time in the adjusting field is equal to one year of experience.
 Applicants who were licensed as an Apprentice Public Adjuster for 12 months can satisfy the two-year experience requirement.

 - Continuing Education: Section 15059.1 of the CIC was amended to establish a CE requirement of 24 hours including 3 hours of ethics during the two-year license term for California resident public insurance adjusters.
 The CDI maintains an approved education courses list.

-- Application for Individual Adjuster License, form LIC 041-A
+Individual License - Application for Individual Adjuster License, form LIC 041-A.

 - Business Entity License - Application for Adjuster Business Entity License, form LIC 042-A.

 - Bond: A Bond of Public Insurance Adjuster, form LIC 94A in the penal sum of $20,000 executed in California, by a California admitted surety.
 If the applicant is a business entity, the business entity must be named as principal.